 A wide variety of support services are available through the DRA office to facilitate equal access to NPC classes and activities for students with disabilities.
 Services are determined on an individual basis and are provided at no charge for eligible students.
-There are differences in services for students with disabilities in high school and college.
-Click this link to learn more.
+Be sure to read about the differences in services for students with disabilities in high school and college.

 Examples of services that may be provided:

-- Assistance and advocacy with Northland faculty and staff;
+- Assistance and advocacy with NPC faculty and staff;

 - Adaptive equipment and materials;

-- Note takers, scribes, and use of tape recorders;
+- Note-takers, scribes and use of audio recorders;

 - Extended time on exams and other testing accommodations;

 - Campus/center orientation;